 Local Campus Resources

-Northeastern University–Silicon Valley has a host of resources for students looking to make the most of their graduate studies.
-Some of these resources are specific to our Silicon Valley campuses.
-This page details those tools and resources below.
+Northeastern University in Silicon Valley offers many helpful resources for students looking to make the most of their graduate studies.
+The resources below are specific to our Silicon Valley campus.

-Please check the Boston Campus Resources page for resources that you have access to across our global network as a #huskyforlife.
+Please check the Boston Based Resources page for resources from the Northeastern Boston campus that you have access to as a Northeastern global network student.

 Student Services

-The Student Services and Student Ambassador Team are here to help you have the best experience possible as a learner on our campus.
-If you need assistance with anything related to the student experience, please feel free to contact SVStudentServices@northeastern.edu.
+The Student Services and Student Ambassador team are here to help you find your belonging and community on our campus, and we also support all spects of your student experience outside of classrooms.
+If you need any assistance, please feel free to contact SVStudentServices@northeastern.edu.

 Group Study Areas